Fiach-Dubh/TheBitcoinGames/README.md

 # The Bitcoin Games

+Competitive Open Source Bitcoin Only Sports, Games and Tournaments.

 For Eternal Glory and a Seat At Satoshi's Table in The Halls of Valhalla .

-Competitive Bitcoin Only Sports and Games.
+Test Your Sovereign Indvidual Bitcoin Skills Against the Best!

 Game One: The Open Dime Challenge